-Asus Driver Power State Failure on Windows 10
+How to solve Driver Power Failure Errors on Windows 10?

 Driver Power Failure Errors on Windows 10 are usually caused by a computer or device driver going into sleep mode while you are still using the device.
 Driver power failure is a blue screen error that can occur on Windows 10/8 / 8.1 / 7 computers, because of a corrupted device driver or because Windows can not exit a device from sleep mode.
 Windows sends a wake-up signal to the device as needed.
 If the device does not respond within the allotted time, Windows reports a driver power failure error.
 The error can be caused by the driver itself or by the power settings.

 Fix Driver Power State Failure error on Windows 10

 Graphics drivers and Wi-Fi card drivers are two of the common causes of this error.
 It makes sense to update both while you are here.
 The most common ways to resolve the DRIVER_POWER_STATE_FAILURE problem is to uninstall and reinstall the damaged drivers on your system or install the latest, oldest, and most stable device driver for your graphics card.

 Method 1:Fixed a driver power failure error in safe mode

 Step 1: Find Drivers

 - Right-click the Computer > Properties